ddsarai/CIND820Ames/README.md

 The themes that this project deals with are regression and predictive analytics.
 The methods that I propose to compare include: multiple linear regression (baseline), random forests, gradient boosting and artificial neural network.
 Prior to model comparison, a process of feature selection will likely be necessary using techniques such lasso regression.

-The main tools that will be used for the project will be Python along with their various libraries such as glmnet, pandas, sci-kit learn, and XGBoost.
+The main tools that will be used for the project will be Python along with their various libraries such as pandas, sci-kit learn, XGBoost and Keras.

 ## Data Understanding
 ### Data Set